Cautious abandon.

 This happens to me a lot, I'll admit, but that July was different.
 I wasn't looking back.
 I knew what I had was good, special.
 Rare.
 More than happiness, I felt a sense of wholeness.
 I was content, fully reveling in the simplicity of my daily routine.
 Eat, create, play, sleep.
 Rinse, repeat.
 I was exactly where I wanted to be, and although my life might have appeared boring from the outside, restlessness never once grabbed hold of me.

 And so, when the messages started coming, I savored each sentence with cautious abandon.
 I let myself get lost in the thrill of an unread reply and the subtle mystery of his kind words.
 It was a slow and steady build.
 The hints were there, and I hinted back ever so obviously, overjoyed by the notion of seeing him again.
-Invigorated by the possibility of face-to-face conversations, or any semblance of a future as... friends?
-Something else?
+Invigorated by the possibility of face-to-face conversations, or any semblance of a future as...friends?
+Something more?
 I couldn't be sure.
 But even greater than my desire to define what we had, I wanted my world to go unchanged for just a few moments more.
 To linger on that delicate threshold between curiosity and commitment, a lovely little balancing act for two.

 I didn't know then that my life was about to change for good.
-That the sense of peace I felt in the days leading up to an inevitable August were preparing me for a kind of chaos that I'd not yet experienced in my twenty-one years.
+That the sense of peace I felt in the days leading up to an inevitable August were preparing me for a kind of chaos that I'd not yet experienced in my 21 years.
 The kind of chaos that turns your life upside down and makes you come undone, piece by piece.
-That keeps you up at night thinking,
+That keeps you up at night thinking, I will miss this.
+Someday, I'll miss this beyond words.